igoricelic/dtomapper/README.md

     // constructor, get and set methods...
 }
 ```
-Now - the mapping is very simple:
+The mapping is very simple:
 ```java
 // with property to 0 depth level (without address) PersonDto personDto = mapper.map(personObject, PersonDto.class);